isc-projects/stork/doc/user/troubleshooting.rst

 --------------

 :Issue:       Stork shows only the Kea Control Agent tab on the Apps page.
-It detects no Kea DHCP servers,
+Kea is in a version prior to 3.0.0.
+Stork
-              although the DHCP daemons are running and allocating leases.
+              detects no Kea DHCP servers, although the DHCP daemons are running and allocating leases.
 :Description: There is only a single tab titled "CA" on the Kea Apps page, but no data about any DHCP daemon or
               DDNS.
 The Kea Control Agent and Kea DHCPv4 or Kea DHCPv6 daemon are running and serve leases.
 The Stork agent log includes the ``The Kea application has no DHCP daemons configured`` message.